 15 – Rent an Apartment / Move out

-Perhaps some of your personal goals for 2023 involve becoming more independent.
+Perhaps some of your personal goals for the year involve becoming more independent.
 Deciding when it’s time to move out of your parents house can be tricky.
 Having a stable job, creating a robust budget, and doing apartment research with a checklist should help you find an affordable place to call your own.

 16 – Own a Home

 Aside from renting an apartment, it may be more economically smart to purchase a home.
 While owning a home requires more work on your part, you will be earning equity as you pay your mortgage.
 If you’re settled on a location or know you’ll be somewhere long term, owning a home is a great personal goal for 2023.

 While retirement feels far away, it’s never too early to start saving.
 Thanks to compounded interest, your savings now will grow substantially over time.
 So, if you have some room in your paycheck, think about contributing a bit extra to your 401(K) or other retirement fund.